create3000/x_ite/docs/_posts/dom-integration.md

 ---
 ## Overview

-DOM integration allows you to integrate 3D content seamlessly into your web page, with just a JavaScript file included, the scene can be written directly into the XHTML or HTML markup and manipulated using common JavaScript DOM manipulation methods.
+DOM integration allows you to integrate 3D content seamlessly into your web page, with just a JavaScript file included, the scene can be written directly into the HTML or XHTML markup and manipulated using common JavaScript DOM manipulation methods.

-Andreas Plesch has written a nice plugin for X3D DOM integration.
-It allows JavaScript authors to use X3D content as if it were HTML.
-It links the X3D DOM nodes to the X3D scene graph, allowing control of the X3D scene using regular DOM manipulation methods.
+If you have an X3D file or a [file that can be loaded by X_ITE](https://create3000.github.io/x_ite/#supported-file-formats), then you can convert this file to an HTML document using the [Online X3D File Format Converter](https://create3000.github.io/x_ite/laboratory/x3d-file-converter).

 **HTML DOM integration is now an integral part of X_ITE.**